How to avoid making mistakes when buying real estate in Dubai

 1. How much money are you ready to spend?

 2. Is a resident visa important to you?
-If yes, the minimum purchase price in Dubai is AED 750,000 (USD 204,000).
+If yes, the minimum purchase price in Dubai is AED 750,000 ($204,000).
 You have to pay this money from your personal funds.
 In addition, if you use an instalment plan, you’ll also receive your visa once this amount is paid.

 3. What amenities and benefits are significant to you?
 Proximity to the centre or a particular neighbourhood?
 Availability of a school, park or beach nearby?
 Views of the water?
 Pet-friendly policy?
 Free parking space?
 Opportunity for daily rentals?